There are many reasons why information on the concentration of bacteriophage in a sample may be required. These include the determination of:

 • the level of phage contamination of dairy processing plant.

 • the effectiveness of cleaning and sterilising programmes.

-• To determine levels of airborne phage.
+• the concentration of airborne phage.

-• To determine if cultures are contaminated.
+• if cultures are contaminated.

-• To obtain information on phage/culture relationships.
+• information on phage/culture relationships.

-• Determine the efficiency of virucidical filters.
+• the efficiency of virucidical filters.

 Materials tested for phage are generally called phage suspect materials (PSM).
 These include starters; raw milk; cheese milk; whey; the clean-in-place solutions and rinse water; pipelines, vat surfaces, valves, cheese-making implements; plant atmosphere; curd and cheese.